HTML to PDF Converter Comparison: Free vs Paid Libraries for .NET

 Consider these factors:

-- Risk Mitigation: Commercial offers SLAs, security patches, compliance
+- Risk Mitigation: Commercial libraries offer SLAs, security patches, and compliance documentation

-Final recommendation: For production .NET applications prioritizing features and reliability, IronPDF offers fastest ROI.
+Final recommendation: For production .NET applications prioritizing features and reliability, IronPDF is a strong choice.
 Choose PuppeteerSharp for JS-heavy rendering, DinkToPdf for lightweight needs, or SelectPdf/EvoPdf for specific enterprise requirements.

 Hidden costs of free libraries typically exceed commercial licenses within 3-6 months.
 Base your decisions on total ownership cost, not upfront pricing.